 Giles Was Hooked When He Saw Royce Gracie’s UFC 1 Performance

-If you’re a diehard UFC fan, then you probably wondered how a 175, 180-pound competitor Royce Gracie scored three submission victories in a row against way heavier Art Jimmerson, Ken Shamrock, and Gerard Gordeau.
+If you’re a diehard UFC fan, then you probably wondered how a 175, 180-pound competitor, Royce Gracie, scored three submission victories against way heavier Art Jimmerson, Ken Shamrock, and Gerard Gordeau.

-Lachlan Giles watched Gracie’s UFC 1 performance and decided to visit a BJJ class as a 15-year-old because he was impressed by the power of martial art.
+Lachlan Giles watched Gracie’s UFC 1 performance and decided to visit a BJJ class as a 15-year-old because he was impressed by the power of martial arts.

 He was slowly distancing himself from kung fu, and after a few months, he decided to dedicate himself to a grappling career fully.